 Meets at 9:00 A.M. on the 2nd Monday before the County Board Meeting

 The Economic and Community Development oversees the administration of federal, state and local housing programs in the county, including the Urban Community Development Block Grant Program.
 Matters pertaining to economic development of Milwaukee County, including the best disposition of county properties, are decided by this Committee.
 It also makes decisions on the Research Park and the Airport Business Park.

-Finance, Personnel and Audit (2013 Budget Hearing Information)
+Finance, Personnel and Audit (2014 Milwaukee County Budget Hearing Information)